"Man is immersed in dreams... He lives in sleep… He is a machine"

 and in some cases that they are in possession of an immortal soul.

-He challenges these beliefs relentlessly, the first three on empirical bases and the fourth more doctrinally.
-People, he says are trapped by their habituality and faulty identification.
+He challenges these beliefs saying that people are trapped by their Habituality and faulty identification.

 There is always “I” even though the “self” to which it refers is continually different.
 He says: